vipulDessai/game-development-notes/instamat-studio/nodes-instamat.md

 # Flood fill (hand pick shapes of greyscale)

-convert black-and-white masks into region-aware data structures
+- convert black-and-white masks into region-aware data structures
+- the input should have defined edges i.e. the details should not be too smooth or low frequency

 ## convert the uv details to mask